 In defense of funded pension schemes

-I’m gonna list a few major benefits that people often overlook.
+I’m gonna list a few major benefits that people often overlook when considering 2nd and 3rd pillars.
 Keep in mind that I’m commenting on the Lithuanian system; I don’t know other countries that well, so do your own research.
 Still, at least some of these should sound familiar to most europeans.

 Incentives.
-Many governments want you to save for retirement so desperately that they will even pay you to do it!
-In Lithuania you could get up to 516 eur in cash each year if you maxed out all incentives.
-Granted, the more you earn, the less this means to you, but hey, free money.
-You can also save on taxes if your employer makes contributions on your behalf from your pre-tax salary (up to 25% - here’s a practical guide in lithuanian).
+Many governments want you to save for retirement so desperately that they will even pay you to do it.
+In Lithuania you can get up to 516 eur each year if you max out all incentives.
+The more you earn, the less this means to you, but hey, free money is always nice.

 Solid strategy.
 Pension funds are legally obliged to follow life-cycle strategy in Lithuania.
 It maximizes returns early in life and minimizes volatility closer to target retirement date.
 It has been proven to be effective.
 You could do a lot worse investing on your own.

 Low fees.
 This of course depends heavily on your country.
 The law in Lithuania demands pension funds charge no more than 0,5/0,8% per year in management fees (depends on the type of fund), when most mutual funds charge 1-2%.
 As these funds grow larger, they might even start competing on price.